Diamondbacks get 18 hits in 12-8 win over Rockies - WHIZ News

 Alex Young (1-0) worked two innings of relief for the win.
 Archie Bradley entered in the ninth with the bases loaded and allowed just one run, earning his fourth save.

-The teams combined for 15 runs and 21 hits through five innings, chasing both starters before the end of the fourth.
+The teams combined for 15 runs and 21 hits through five innings at Coors Field, chasing both starters before the end of the fourth.

+“This is a great place to hit.
+I think that’s not a secret.
+It feels like it’s going to be a slugfest no matter what,” said Calhoun, who hit his home run to the opposite field.
+“It’s nice to see everybody keep swinging it and keep putting up crooked numbers.”

 Rockies outfielder Charlie Blackmon continued his torrid start with four singles to extend his hitting streak to 14 games.
-He has 10 multi-hit games in that stretch, including the last five to raise his batting average to .484, tops in baseball.
+He has 10 multi-hit games in that stretch, including the last five to raise his batting average to .484, tops in the majors.

+“It’s so early into this thing, you can’t weigh things unless you’re Charlie Blackmon, who’s got 30 hits when some guys don’t have 30 at-bats,” Calhoun said.

 Blackmon has 12 hits in his last 15 at-bats.